andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

 makeInSocket :: Schema a -> IO (InSocket a)
 ```

-Here `Schema a` represents a data protocol; now you have the assurance that the
+Here `Schema a` could represent a data protocol; under this system, you have the
-protocol of sending a data type over a channel is always going to be the same as
+assurance that the protocol of sending a data type over a channel is always
-the protocol for receiving data, no matter what changes you make to your type.
+going to be the same as the protocol for receiving data, no matter what changes
-And you only have to write the code once, not twice.
+you make to your type.
+And you only have to write the code once, not twice!

 Try to investigate situations in your life where "structures" could be more
 useful as "functor structures"...and then maybe see if there's even more value
 you could add by enhancing them with more functor-ness!

-And hopefully
+Hopefully
 *[functor-combinators](https://hackage.haskell.org/package/functor-combinators)*
 and the *\[functor combinatorpedia\]\[\]* may be a useful guide along the way!
 You don't have to build things "functor combinator style" like in this post (you
 could make everything from scratch without using `Ap`/`Dec`, etc.), but I have
 found that thinking in this style helps guide your search to solutions that
 already exist (like how we found `ListF` by reading about `Ap`), instead of
 reinventing the wheel every time.
+If anything, it can help you reframe the
+problem in a way that might make it more easy to grasp.

 Until next time, happy Haskelling! :)